 Cycle Superhighway 6 was due to run from Penge to the City.
 Sadly, it has been unceremoniously dumped from the programme, along with Cycle Superhighway 12 from East Finchley to Angel.

 Merton to the City - currently open

 Cycle Superhighway 7 launched in 2010, but is in urgent need of improvement.
 Transport for London has radically improved the stretch around Oval - including an excellent version of their "hold the left" junction design that removes hook risks.
 And the result has been a huge increase in cycling volumes in the area.
 But the rest of CS7 now needs looking at and upgrading.

 Cycle Superhighway 8 is another superhighway that is open, but also in urgent need of improvement – particularly at Battersea.
 Wandsworth Council consulted on a new design for the Queens Circus roundabout, at the corner of Battersea Park, in 2014 – but we’ve expressed serious concerns about this design.
 This junction would work much better as a cross roads with protected space and turns for cyclists; the minor estate roads would join away from the main junction.

 Hyde Park to Hounslow - not yet open

 Cycle Superhighway 9 was due to open in 2014, but ran into opposition from Kensington and Chelsea Council.
 We continue to campaign to see CS9 reach into the west end via Kensington & Chelsea.
-The first section of CS9, between Olympia at the Kensington and Chelsea border, and Brentford, is now out for public consultation.
-You can take part in our action to support it here: http://lcc.org.uk/cs9.
+The first section of CS9, between Olympia at the Kensington and Chelsea border, and Brentford, went out for public consultation in 2017 and the decision to approve it will be likely to come in summer 2018.
+You can read more about our take on it here: http://lcc.org.uk/cs9.

 Cycle Superhighway 10